Hugo Sánchez: Club career

-UNAM
+Pumas UNAM

-As a teenager, Sánchez played for the Mexico national team at the 1976 Summer Olympics.
-Having already played in over 80 international matches, Sánchez signed as a youth player at the age of 18 for Pumas de la UNAM, a professional team representing Mexico's national university, where he completed a degree in Dentistry while playing for the first team.
-Later that year, UNAM managed to win its first championship in the Primera División.
+As a teenager, Sánchez played for the Mexico national football team at the 1976 Summer Olympics.
+Having already played in over 80 international matches, Sánchez signed as a youth player at the age of 18 for Pumas UNAM, a professional team representing Mexico's national university, where he completed a degree in Dentistry while playing for the first team.
+Later that year, Pumas UNAM managed to win its first championship in the Primera División.
 Two years later, he became the league's top-scorer with 26 goals.

-In 1979, UNAM agreed to exchange players during the off-season with the San Diego Sockers of the North American Soccer League.
+In 1979, Pumas UNAM agreed to exchange players during the off-season with the San Diego Sockers of the North American Soccer League (NASL).
 He played in the NASL during the summer and in the Mexican league during the fall, winter and spring.
-UNAM loaned Sánchez to the Sockers in 1979 and 1980 where he became a prolific striker for the Sockers, averaging nearly a goal a game.
+Pumas UNAM loaned Sánchez to the Sockers in 1979 and 1980 where he became a prolific striker for the Sockers, averaging nearly a goal a game.

-Sánchez's five seasons with UNAM were during the team's golden years.
-In 1980–81, his last season with the club, Sánchez and UNAM won its second league championship, a CONCACAF Champions Cup and a Copa Interamericana.
-During his five years with UNAM, Sánchez scored 104 goals in 200 appearances.
+Sánchez's five seasons with Pumas UNAM were during the team's golden years.
+In 1980–81, his last season with the club, Sánchez and Pumas UNAM won its second league championship, a CONCACAF Champions Cup and a Copa Interamericana.
+During his five years with Pumas UNAM, Sánchez scored 104 goals in 200 appearances.

-With Hugo's exemplary performances in the Toulon tournament and 1975 Cannes Youth Tournament, he earned his nickname Niño de Oro which translates to Golden boy.
+With Hugo's exemplary performances in the Toulon Tournament and 1975 Cannes Youth Tournament, he earned his nickname Niño de Oro (Golden Boy).

 Atlético Madrid

 After five successful seasons in Mexico, Sánchez drew the attention of several European sides, including that of English club Arsenal, though eventually signing with Spanish side Atlético Madrid in 1981.
 It took him a while to find his feet in La Liga, only managing twenty league appearances and scoring eight goals in his first season, but by the 1984–1985 season he was scoring regularly with a team that won the Copa del Rey, finished second in the league and won the Spanish Super Copa.
-That year, Sánchez won his first Pichichi trophy for being the most prolific scorer in the league, scoring 26 goals.
+That year, Sánchez won his first Pichichi Trophy for being the most prolific scorer in the league, scoring 26 goals.